-Your back-end debt-to-income ratio looks at how much of your gross monthly income that all of your debts -- everything from your mortgage payment and car loan to student loans and minimum monthly credit card payments -- take up.
-Lenders want your total monthly obligations to equal no more than 36 percent of your gross monthly income.
+Your back-end debt-to-income ratio looks at how much of your gross monthly income that all of your debts — everything from your mortgage payment and car loan to student loans and minimum monthly credit card payments — take up.
+Typically, lenders want your total monthly obligations to equal no more than 36 percent of your gross monthly income.

 Your personal debt-to-income ratio

 Calculating how much you should be spending on monthly debt payments is pretty straightforward.
 First, determine your gross monthly income.
 If you make $36,000 a year, your monthly income is $3,000.
 Next, multiply that figure by 36 percent.
 This will give you $1,098.
 This means that you should be spending no more than $1,098 each month on debt payments.

 What if you are spending more than this?
 You'll want to calculate your back-end debt-to-income ratio to determine how much you are paying on debt each month.

 First, calculate your total monthly payments.
 You can do this by digging up your recent credit card bills, mortgage loan statement, car loan statements, student-loan bills and any other loan payments you make each month.
 Don't include household expenses such as the money you spend on groceries or utilities.